WP-Autoplugin/wp-autoplugin/readme.txt

 == Changelog ==

 = 1.2 =
-* Added support for any OpenAI-compatible model with the custom models option
+* Added support for any OpenAI-compatible API with the custom models option
-* Added French translation
+* Added translations for 10 more languages
 * Fixed PHP notice on "Add New Plugin" screen.

 = 1.1.2 =